 Alexa, what is digital parenting?

 If you’re wondering what it means, you’re not alone.
-Essentially—it’s an extension of your own parenting, with a few twists.
+The easy answer: It’s an extension of your own parenting style, with a few twists.

 The receptionist at the pediatrician’s office handed me a clipboard and a stack of forms.
 There were questions: “How many hours of television do you let your kid watch?
 How many minutes do they spend on the computer or laptop?
 How much access do they have to their cellphone or tablet?
 Do they keep tech in their room?
 How much screen time do you allow your kids?”